Restor-Foundation/tcd/README_SEGMENTATION.md

-# Restor Foundation Tree Crown Delineation Pipeline - Segmantation
+# Restor Foundation Tree Crown Delineation Pipeline - Segmentation

 This README file contains information to set up the environment and run training for the segmentation model.